biffbaff64/Jetman/README.md

     - Bug when driving the Moon Lander, starts to disappear when moving.
     - Glitch when wrapping map boundary
     - Add ABXY button hints for player actions
+    - Moon Rover needs to check for craters

     Dispose Instances checklist
     ---------------------------